 Staff Health and Wellbeing

-Welcome to our new health and wellbeing web page for all NHS and Council staff working within Glasgow City HSCP.
+Welcome to our health and wellbeing web page for all NHS and Council staff working within Glasgow City HSCP.
 Staff health and wellbeing is important to us and we are committed to supporting staff to maintain and improve this.

-On this web page you will find information about health and wellbeing.
 There are links below that will hopefully make it easier for you to connect with national and local online resources.

 If you have any questions about finding a health and wellbeing resource or have suggestions for content on this web page, we would like to hear from you.
 You can share them with us by completing the electronic form at the end of this web page.

-HSCP Staff Health & Wellbeing Group
+HSCP Staff Health and Wellbeing Group

 Our HSCP has its own Staff Health and Wellbeing Group, which works collaboratively to promote key priorities of our staff health strategy and reach out to staff to support local health and wellbeing initiatives that matter to them most.
 The group meets regularly and its membership has representatives across the HSCP including Health Improvement, Psychology Service, Prison Health Care, Human Resources, Organisational Development, Business Development, Staff Trade Unions and NHS Staff Side.

-You can read our Staff Mental Health and Wellbeing Action Plan 2021 to 2022.
+You can read our Staff Mental Health and Wellbeing Action Plan 2023 to 2025.

 Health and Social Care Staff can access free online exercise classes via NHSGGC Active Staff.